Visual Regression & Snapshot Strategies

 # .gitignore

-# Ignore generated diffs and received images
+# Generated diffs and received images are not approved references

 __visual-diffs__/